ibm-cloud-docs/containers/cs_network_planning.md

 Because the default Calico network policies allow inbound public traffic to these services, you can create Calico policies to instead block all public traffic to the services.
 For example, a NodePort service opens a port on a worker node over both the private and public IP address of the worker node.
 An NLB service with a portable private IP address opens a public NodePort on every worker node.
 You must create a [Calico preDNAT network policy](/docs/containers?topic=containers-network_policies#block_ingress) to block public NodePorts.

-Check out the following load-balancing deployment patterns for private networking:
+Check out the following load balancing deployment patterns for private networking:

 |Name|Load-balancing method|Use case|Implementation|
 |----|---------------------|--------|--------------|